-We quickly learned the tremendous impact that cancer has on your normal routine.
-Our sons, Carlos and Dan, were then ages three and ten, and luckily, we found each other in a support group for moms and siblings of children with cancer.
+We quickly learned the tremendous impact that cancer has on a family's normal routine.
+Our sons, Carlos and Dan, were then ages three and ten.
+Luckily, we found each other in a support group for moms and siblings of children with cancer.
 We didn’t know what to expect, but we were both seeking comfort, knowledge, and a way to make sense of our new "normal."
-We found that comfort in each other.
+We found comfort in each other.

-When your child is diagnosed with cancer, everything changes instantaneously.
-Immediate hospitalization is often required, and it can take you far from home, family, and friends, with no time to pack or plan.
-Sudden immersion into hospital life with your child is overwhelming as you learn a whole new medical vocabulary while keeping up with blood counts, protocols, scans, impending surgeries and side effects of treatment.
+When your child is diagnosed with cancer, everything changes in an instant.
+Immediate hospitalization is often required, and it can take you far from home, family, and friends with no time to pack or plan.
+Sudden immersion into hospital life with your child is overwhelming as you learn a whole new medical vocabulary while keeping up with your new schedule of blood count checks, protocols, scans, impending surgeries, and side effects of treatment.

-After all the tears and occasional laughter through the years of treatment, we knew we had to give back and share what we had learned so we could help those just beginning this difficult and often lonely journey.
-That is where Circle of Care was born.
+After all the tears and occasional laughter through the years of treatment... we knew we had to give back and share what we had learned to help those just beginning this difficult - and often lonely - journey.
+That is when Circle of Care was born.

-Until no family has to hear the words, "your child has cancer," we will be here for you.
+Until no family has to hear the words, "Your child has cancer," we will be here.

 Liz & Dawn